GabrielSlima/blog/articles/clean-code-clean-classes.md

     <img class="post-img" src="images/clean-code-clean-classes/SRP-BROKEN.svg" alt="Broken SRP">
     <p>
         The image above illustrates a class that is supposed to handle the user's input related to the current logged player on the game.
 If you pay attention, the behavior <strong>last_matches</strong>
-        is a behavior that has a relationship with the Player Class but providing information about the player's last matches ins't responsibility of this cotroller...
+        is a behavior that has a relationship with the Player Class but providing information about the player's last matches ins't responsibility of this class...
     </p>
     <p>
         To support the SRP principle we would have to create one more class to deal with this kind of request: